Skip to content

 Grade 5 safes according to EN 1143-1

 Under EN 1143-1, burglary resistance is expressed in Resistance Units (RU).
-For Grade 5, the resistance level is 180 RU for partial access and 270 RU for full access.
-Partial access refers to the creation of a limited opening, while full access implies complete access to the contents, for example by opening the door or creating a larger opening.
+For a Grade 5 safe, the resistance level is 180 RU for partial access and 270 RU for full access.
+Partial access refers to the creation of a limited opening through which a hand can be inserted, while full access implies complete access to the contents, for example by opening the door or creating a larger opening.

 Burglary resistance grades and test methods according to EN 1143-1